AlexJReid/blog/content/posts/local-api/index.md

 ]
 ```

+The routing rules can be changed without restarting or redeploying.
 The change takes effect immediately.

 ![Consul routing 2](consul-routing-2.png)